percona/proxysql-admin-tool/README.md

                                      data corresponding to the galera cluster with that writer hostgroup is displayed.
 Otherwise, information
                                      for all clusters will be displayed.
+  --force                            This option will skip existing configuration checks in mysql_servers,
+                                     mysql_users and mysql_galera_hostgroups tables.
+This option will only work with __proxysql-admin --enable__.
   --version, -v                      Prints the version info
 ```
 Prerequisites